Softcatala/conjugador/README.md

 2. index_creation.py reads the jsons and creates a Whoosh index (into data/indexdir)
 3. Flash application at web/ serves the content

+#  Git clone

+To clone the repository and its submodules use:

+``git clone --recurse-submodules git@github.com:Softcatala/conjugador.git``

 #  Docker

 To create Docker image, from the <em>docker</em> subdirectory type: